I am not the only one to notice this. One pastor wrote as follows:

 “The teenagers wear the skirts that come to the knee but when they bend over or sit down...well you know.
 Their tops are low cut with a v and look like they were painted on. … My husband leads the music and he said he can’t even look at the people because there are so many short skirts, etc.”

-For one thing, dresses can be cut too low.
+For one thing dresses can be cut too low.
 Many men who wrote to me on this subject mentioned that this is a great distraction and temptation.
+The woman needs to be aware of what might be displayed when she bends over.

-One major problem is tight clothing.
-In our survey of Christian men on the issue of women’s dress we found that tight clothing is at least as much of a potential enticement for men as skimpy clothing.
+One major problem is tight and clingy clothing.
+In our survey of Christian men on the issue of women’s dress we found that tight clothing is at least sensually seductive for men as skimpy clothing.
 Most of the men indicated that tight skirts and tight blouses and form-fitting jeans hold a “VERY great potential” for lust.

 Consider the following statements: